 - Combining these substances can cause confusion, disorientation and/or dizziness.

 - Valium can dramatically enhance the effects of alcohol in the bloodstream.
 This results in a euphoric feeling, which can then lead to repeated abuse of both substances combined.

 - Combining Valium and alcohol can lead to loss of consciousness and/or brain damage.

 - Of course, one of the worst possible side effects of mixing these two substances is death.

-If you’re dealing with an addiction to Valium and alcohol, either as separate or combined substances, there are hundreds of treatment centers that can help you down the road to recovery.
-One such center is The Recovery Village, which has several locations throughout the country.
+If you’re dealing with an addiction to Valium and alcohol, either as separate or combined substances, we can help you down the road to recovery.
+The Recovery Village has several locations throughout the country.
 Each center offers several individualized treatment program and is staffed by a team of experienced, compassionate medical professionals.
 Call us today to learn more from one of our intake specialists.
 Recovery is just a call away.